Why attacks on Christians are on the rise in some Indian states

 Christian leaders fear the new bill will further encourage Hindu extremists.
 According to the audience, the fear is increasing The increasingly polarized environment under Prime Minister Narendra Modi’s BJP In which minority communities feel attacked and threatened.

-“If the bill is passed, there will be more harassment and more difficulties,” Bangalore Archbishop Peter Machado told the BBC Hindi Service.
+“Once the bill is passed, there will be more harassment and more difficulties,” he told the Hindi service.
+BBC Peter Machado, Archbishop of Bangalore.

 The bill is based on a law introduced last year during the BJP rule in the northern state of Uttar Pradesh.
 There, The law against the so-called “love jihad”, Muslim men lure Hindu women and propose to convert them is a popular conspiracy of the Hindu right.